License Plate Slogans of All 50 U.S. States

 Types of State Plate Slogans

-Geographic identity slogans name a feature: Michigan's 'Great Lakes State,' Arizona's 'Grand Canyon State,' Rhode Island's 'The Ocean State,' and Minnesota's 'Land of 10,000 Lakes' are all accurate and directly tied to what makes the state physically distinctive.
+Geographic identity slogans name a feature: Michigan's 'Great Lakes State,' Arizona's 'Grand Canyon State,' Rhode Island's 'The Ocean State,' and Minnesota's '10,000 Lakes' are all accurate and directly tied to what makes the state physically distinctive.

 Agricultural slogans lean into produce: Idaho's 'Famous Potatoes,' Wisconsin's 'America's Dairyland,' Kansas's 'The Sunflower State,' and Georgia's 'Peach State' use the state's farm identity directly.